 New York Bankruptcy Attorneys Helping You Overcome Your Debt

 Are you overwhelmed by debt?
 If you file for bankruptcy, you can eliminate all harassing phone calls and bring financial sanity back to your life.
 Bankruptcy can help you quickly rehabilitate your credit, keep your car, and save your home from foreclosure.

 There is no shame in filing for bankruptcy.
 The bankruptcy laws were created so that hard-working people could work their way out of crippling debt.
-At The Law Offices of Elliot S. Schlissel, we understand that many circumstances can lead to financial disaster for families and for businesses.
+At Law Offices of Schlissel DeCorpo, we understand that many circumstances can lead to financial disaster for families and for businesses.

 The Automatic Stay